younke/asdf-xcodegen/README.md

 # Now xcodegen commands are available
 xcodegen --help
 ```

+:warning: Ensure that you have `SettingPresets` copy (related to particular `xcodegen` version) in your project directory before running the command.
+Note that globally installed `xcodegen` keeps `SettingPresets` in `/usr/local/share/xcodegen` folder.
+You might want to delete previous global installation (`brew` etc.).

 Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to
 install & manage versions.